 You can make a difference in someone’s life by opening your home to someone with a developmental disability.
 It’s an opportunity that benefits everyone!
 Here’s how it works:

-UCS Shared Living is seeking individuals, couples and families who reside in Bennington County, or in nearby towns in New York, to provide caring homes, or be a roommate, for individuals with developmental disabilities.
+UCS Shared Living is seeking individuals, couples and families who reside in Bennington County, or in nearby towns in New York and Massachusetts, to provide caring homes, or be a roommate, for individuals with developmental disabilities.
 We have some individuals who have been in the same home for over 25 years!
 Bringing someone with a disability into your home is extremely rewarding and fulfilling for both you and the individual you would support.
 And, UCS will help you every step of the way.

 - monthly room and board